MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 An interop chat or call between two users is created when each of the following are true:

 - One user is using Teams and the other is using Skype for Business.
-- The mode of the recipient of the initial communication is NOT Islands (otherwise the communication would land in the same client).
+- The mode of the recipient of the initial communication is NOT Islands (otherwise the communication would land in the same client) if both users are in the same organization.
+In federated scenarios, the sending user is using Teams, and the recipient is not in TeamsOnly mode.
 - The Teams user does NOT also have a Skype for Business account homed on-premises.

 Within the interop communication, chat is plain-text only.
 In addition, file sharing and screen sharing are not possible *in the interop chat itself*.
 However, users in an interop conversation can easily achieve file and/or screensharing by creating an on-demand meeting, from within the interop chat, as described below: